 Primary Instrument: Guitar

 Corey Christiansen grew up in a musical family.
-His father, Mike Christiansen, has run the guitar program at Utah State University for over three decades.
-Corey spent a lot of his youth with his dad on campus learning about the guitar and music.
+His father, Mike Christiansen, started teaching him guitar at the age of five.
+Corey spent a lot of his youth learning the guitar and music.
 After high school, Corey received his bachelor’s degree from USU.
 A year later Corey left for Tampa Florida to study with legendary jazz guitar educator, Jack Petersen.
 In 1999, Corey received his master’s degree from the University of South Florida and took over the teaching duties of Jack Petersen the next year.

-From 2000 to 2007 Corey was the senior editor and main guitar clinician for Mel Bay Publications.
+From 2000 to 2007 Corey was the senior editor and guitar clinician for Mel Bay Publications.
 This job allowed him to tour, give clinics, develop products, produce recordings and rub shoulders with the best musicians in the business.
-For seven years Corey gave countless clinics and performances around the world and developed a fan base not only for his teaching but his playing.
+Corey has presented countless clinics and performances around the world and developed a fan base not only for his teaching but his playing.

 In 2007 Corey moved back to his native Utah and was the Director of Curriculum for The Music School, a privately funded music program outside of Salt Lake City.
 During this time he continued an extremely active touring schedule playing all over the US and into Europe.

 His music draws on the tradition of the masters but leans towards the future.
 Rooted in the tradition of the jazz language but just bluesy and gritty enough to not alienate larger audiences.
-Corey’s first two recordings Awakening and MB3: Jazz Hits vol. 1 received ciritical acclaim and found large success on North American radio again proving he has the ability to keep the artistic integrity of the music without pushing listeners away.
+Corey’s current music follows his first two recordings proving he has the ability to keep the artistic integrity of the music without pushing listeners away.

 Corey Christiansen has a number of publications with Mel Bay and has conducted countless guitar clinics and concerts across the country and beyond including Europe, South Africa and Australia.
-He has also performed at many notable festivals and venues including John Pisano's Guitar Night in Los Angeles, the Smithsonian Institution in Washington, D.C., the Umbria Jazz Festival in Perugia, Italy, the Lionel Hampton Jazz Festival, the Clearwater Jazz Festival, the Daytona Beach Jazz Festival, the Classic American Guitar Show, and the St. Louis Jazz Festival.
-He has also performed and/or recorded with many outstanding jazz artists including Jimmy Bruno, John Pisano, James Moody, Joe Negri, Willie Akins, Chuck Redd, Sid Jacobs, Jack Wilkins, Christian McBride, George Duke, Terri Lyne Carrington, Danny Gottlieb, and many, many others.
+He has also performed at many notable festivals and venues including John Pisano’s Guitar Night in Los Angeles, the Smithsonian Institution in Washington, D.C., the Umbria Jazz Festival in Perugia, Italy, the Lionel Hampton Jazz Festival, the Clearwater Jazz Festival, the Monterey Next Generation Festival, the Daytona Beach Jazz Festival, the Syracuse Jazz Festival, the Park City Jazz Festival, and the St. Louis Jazz Festival.
+He has also performed and/or recorded with many outstanding jazz artists including James Moody, Jeff Coffin, John Benitez, Terreon Gully, Steve Davis, Eric Alexander, Matt Jorgensen, Byron Stripling, Jeff Hamilton, Alan Pasqua, Randy Brecker, Jeff Coffin, Peter Erskine, John Pisano, Willie Akins, Dr. Lonnie Smith, Jim White, Steve Houghton, Steve Allee, Pat Harbison, Jack Wilkins, Ambrose Akinmusire, Ed Soph, Jim White, Christian McBride, Keyon Harrold, George Duke, Terri Lyne Carrington, John Riley, Dave Pietro, Danny Gottlieb, and many, many others.

 One of the best jazz guitar records I've heard in a long time.
 Beautiful playing, beautiful writing, beautiful sound.
 Joe Diorio